SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Materials and Methods

-Aside from self-reported race and gender, which are assumed to be time-invariant features here, a patient $i$ has a set $\{(x_{ij}, d_{ij})\}$ of any particular feature $j$ within the dataset, where $x_{ij}$ is a measurement of feature $j$ for patient $i$ and $d_{ij}$ is the time at which $x_{ij}$ was recorded.
-To construct a feature vector $\mathbf{x}$ associated with a particular HbA1c measurement $y_{i}$ recorded on date $\tilde{d}_i$, we first define
+Any patient $i$ has a set of measured values of any particular feature within the dataset.
+To construct a feature vector $\mathbf{x}$ associated with an HbA1c measurement $y_i$, we selected the patient's measurements that minimized the time between the date the feature was measured and the date $y_i$ was measured.

-The feature vector $\mathbf{x}$ is formed by concatenating the selected measurements $\hat{x}_{ij}$ for all features $j$ that minimize the time between the feature measurement and the HbA1c measurement $y_{i}$.
-We constructed feature vectors in this fashion for each of the $N=2,077$ HbA1c measurements in our dataset.
-To ensure that the measurements in a given feature vector were made temporally close to one another, we plotted a histogram of daterange values, which we defined as the maximum length of time between any two features in $\mathbf{x}$ for each observation (Figure \ref{fig:datadist}).
-The median daterange across our dataset was 18 days, and 87\% of the feature vectors had a daterange no greater than 1 year.